-Figures 1 and 2 plot SPF inflation expectations at the current horizon (nowcast) and the one-quarter ahead horizon for both the GDP deflator and CPI inflation.
-Consistent with US inflation history, inflation expectations followed the disinflation path until the end of the eighties while they have been anchored around two percent ever since.
+Figures 1 and 2 plot SPF inflation expectations at the current horizon (nowcast) and the one-quarter ahead horizon for the GDP deflator and CPI inflation.
+Consistent with US inflation history, inflation expectations followed the disinflation path during the eighties while they have been anchored around 2% ever since.
 An exception to that is the considerable volatility in the nowcast of CPI inflation around the financial crisis.

 As the output gap we employ the filtered version of real GDP growth.
-We use the nearly optimal one-sided Christiano-Fitzgerald (CF) filter under the common assumption of a business cycle duration of 6 up to 32 quarters (see Christiano and Fitzgerald, 2003).
-To check the robustness of the results we also use the output gap based on the Hodrick-Prescott filter.
+We use the one-sided Christiano-Fitzgerald (CF) Random Walk band-pass filter under the common assumption of a business cycle duration of 6 up to 32 quarters (see Christiano and Fitzger-